-Sandy Goodman is a co-director of the SABES Program Support PD Center, responsible for the areas of Career Pathways, Advising, Cultural Competence, and ADA Resources and Training.
+Sandy Goodman is the Professional Development Specialist of the SABES Program Support PD Center, responsible for the areas of Career Pathways, Advising, Cultural Competence, and ADA Resources and Training.
 She is also the Director of the National College Transition Network (NCTN) at World Education.
 She provides technical assistance, training, and project leadership on college transition and career pathways initiatives.
 She works within and across the adult education, workforce development, and community college systems to equip each to better support low income adults realize their education and career goals.

 Sandy is the lead author of the College Transition Toolkit and edited the Integrating Career Awareness curriculum guide.
 She developed and wrote the Integrating Career Awareness and Navigating Pathways to Opportunity online professional development courses offered by the PSPD Center.

 Prior to joining the College Transitions team, she directed a career ladders project called Partnership for Automotive Career Education (PACE) at the Asian American Civic Association in Boston where she facilitated collaboration among community based organizations, postsecondary and secondary education institutions, and private-sector employers.
 She also directed a large community-based ABE/ESOL program in Boston and was active in a number of city and statewide adult education planning and advocacy efforts.